-Dr Peter Salama, a medical epidemiologist, is the Executive Director of WHO’s Health Emergencies Programme.
+Dr Peter Salama, Executive Director of Health Emergencies Programme

 Dr Salama has led research and published extensively on maternal and newborn child health, vaccine-preventable diseases, HIV, nutrition, war-related mortality and violence, refugee and emergency health, and programming in fragile states.
 He completed his medical and public health degrees at Melbourne and Harvard Universities, where he was also a Fulbright and Harkness fellow in public policy.